Ford Idaho Center: History

 In March 2004, the Ford Idaho Center Arena was the home court for the Boise State men's basketball team for a second-round matchup in the NIT against the UWM Panthers.
 The game was moved to the Ford Idaho Center due to a prior scheduled Metallica concert at Boise State's Taco Bell Arena.
 The game drew a crowd of 10,153, the largest for a basketball game in the arena's history.
 BSU and Idaho played a non-conference basketball game at the arena on December 31, 2011; the Broncos won 76-73 before 7,540 spectators.

+The basketball state tournament moved to the venue in 1998 from Northwest Nazarene University, and later became its long-term home in 2000 when NNU transitioned from the NAIA to NCAA Division II.

-The amphitheater opened on June 15, 1998 with a concert by country music legend Shania Twain during her Come On Over Tour.
-Since then, it has held concerts by musicians such as Tim McGraw, Bob Dylan, Ben Harper, Jack Johnson and James Taylor.
+The amphitheater opened on June 15, 1998, with a concert by country music legend Shania Twain during her Come On Over Tour since then, it has held concerts by musicians such as Tim McGraw, Bob Dylan, Ben Harper, Jack Johnson and James Taylor.

-The Ford Amphitheater has played host to music festivals, including the Vans Warped Tour, the Gigantour, Lilith Fair, and the Mayhem Festival.
+The Ford Idaho Center Amphitheater built in 2002 has hosted music festivals, including the Vans Warped Tour, the Gigantour, the Lilith Fair, and the Mayhem Festival.

 Pearl Jam performed during their Binaural Tour on November 3, 2000, with Supergrass as their opening act.
-The show was filmed and later released as a live album, titled 11/3/00 – Boise, Idaho.
+The show was filmed and later released as a live album titled 11/3/00 – Boise, Idaho.

 The Rolling Stones played their first concert in the state of Idaho at the arena during their A Bigger Bang Tour on Tuesday, November 14, 2006.

-Since its opening, the Ford Idaho Center has been the Treasure Valley stop for the Ringling Brothers and Barnum and Bailey Circus, Disney on Ice and Champions on Ice.
+Since its opening, the Ford Idaho Center has been the Treasure Valley stop for PBR, Monster Jam, Arenacross, and more.

 On January 14, 2014, the City of Nampa announced Ford as the new title sponsor for the Idaho Center.
 As part of the deal, Ford will pay the city $1 million over five years.

-On July 14, 2016, rising pop star Meghan Trainor performed at the Ford Amphitheater with opening acts Hailee Steinfeld and Common Kings during her third headlining concert tour, The Untouchable Tour.
-Later that month, on July 26, 2016, Korn and Rob Zombie headlined the amphitheater during their joint tour, Return of the Dreads Tour.

-In 2017, it was announced that the Idaho Horsemen indoor football team would begin play in 2019.
+From 2019 to 2025, the Ford Idaho Center has been home to the Idaho Horsemen indoor football team, first in the American West Football Conference and beginning in 2024 in the National Arena League.

 Iconic rock bands Blondie and Garbage teamed up for a joint tour and played the Ford Amphitheater on July 14, 2017, during the Rage and Rapture Tour.
 John Doe and Exene Cervenka served as supporting acts.

 Seattle bands that have played the Ford venues include Heart in '03, Pearl Jam in 2000, Alice in Chains in '13, Foo Fighters in '17, and Death Cab for Cutie in '21.